LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

   The data can also be exported as files.
   To make the project compatible, the function signatures are also adapted.
   In this case, more changes are required, as the configuration file is loaded from the file system.
-  This logic needs to be removed in order to use the added meta data as input parameter instead.
+  This logic needs to be removed to use the added meta data as input parameter instead.

 After these customisation steps, executing both projects one after the other is possible and all required configuration parameters are contained in the data structure looped through the individual steps as meta data.
 This also maps the functionality of a project file, which can be executed or passed on repeatedly.